-Commercial property insurance works by the initiation of a claim by the property owner.
+A commercial property insurance policy ‘works’ by the initiation of a claim by the property owner or named policy holder.
 After this, the claim is then reviewed and decided upon by the insurers handling the claim.
-The timing for the settling of a buildings insurance claim all depends on what type of claim it is, the size of the claim, and who the insurer is.
+The timing for the settling of an insurance claim all depends on what type of claim it is, the size of the claim, and who the insurer is.

 There are various steps involved in the process, but generally, you can expect the process to follow these points: